 Trials Societies please also note

-* The Society encourages Trials to notify the Secretary of donations given to charitable causes so that they can be publicised.
+- The Society encourages trials to notify the secretary of donations given to charitable causes so that they can be reported.

-* It is strongly recommended that a pen (means of containment with gate) and shed or single be included if practicable and required in order to qualify for National points.
+- It is recommended that a pen (means of containment with a gate) and a shed or single be included if practicable in all Open and Class 2 trials.

 Highlighted ISDS rules